evolvingstuff/vdw2/content/posts/shingles-and-vitamin-d.md

 >  **<span style="color:#00F;">50,000 IU of vitamin D, and shingles pain subsides in an hour or two</span>**

-> VitaminDWiki suggests <a href="/posts/sublingual-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Sublingual vitamin D">sublingual pill, spray, powder -Bio-Tech</a> or <a href="/posts/topical-vitamin-d-raised-blood-level-to-38-ng-used-aloe-vera-gel-rct" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Topical vitamin D raised blood level to 38 ng (used Aloe Vera gel) – RCT March 2014">topical</a> for fast action
+> VitaminDWiki suggests [sublingual pill, spray, powder -Bio-Tech](/posts/sublingual-vitamin-d) or [topical](/posts/topical-vitamin-d-raised-blood-level-to-38-ng-used-aloe-vera-gel-rct) for fast action

 * [Person applied Vitamin D directly on Shingles and also took 15,000 IU internally daily](https://www.vitamindcouncil.org/q-a-forum/topic/is-there-any-research-on-the-use-of-vit-d-on-shingles-a-month-ago-i-was-diagnosed-with-shingles-by-my-doctor-the-pain-was-extreme-on-the-left-side-where-the-lesions-were-but-also-in-the-underlying/) in May 2016